scala-ide/scala-ide.github.com/blog/_posts/2013-06-27-release-notes-3.0.1-RC02.md

 For the full list of updates, you can have a look at the [changelog].

-It comes with a updated Scala worksheet and Play plugin.
+It comes with refreshed builds of the Scala worksheet, ScalaTest and the Play plugin.

 *This release is available only for Scala 2.10.2*

 ## Update-sites

-All the goodness can be installed from our [milestone page](/download/milestone.html), in the *dev* ecosystem:
+All the goodness can be installed from our [milestone page](/download/milestone.html), in the *dev* ecosystems:

 * Eclipse Indigo: [indigo-update-site](http://download.scala-ide.org/sdk/e37/scala210/dev/site/)
 * Eclipse Juno: [juno-update-site](http://download.scala-ide.org/sdk/e38/scala210/dev/site/)